+Designers create both wireframes and prototypes in full color.
+That’s why it’s easy to mistake one for the other.
 But with different aims and focuses, they are actually used at different stages of the design process.

 Know When to Use Wireframes vs Prototypes

-Prototypes enable designers, clients, and test users to validate the usability and overall value of solution design — but in terms of design, they are still different from the final product itself, and this distinction is key.
+Prototypes enable designers, clients, and test users to validate the usability and overall value of solution design.
+But in terms of design, they are still different from the final product itself, and this distinction is key.